2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/customizesearch.md

     1. Multi-Language is handled correctly, so the English index will contain the English content, etc.
 1. 2sxc will then call a CustomizeSearch() event, so your code could provide changes.
     1. A common scenario is to say that each entity (say each question) has a different URL (say a details-page).
-    1. So even though all entities belong to the module (and DNN only knows of this one module), the module can say that each entity has an own details page.
+    1. So even though all entities belong to the module (and Dnn only knows of this one module), the module can say that each entity has an own details page.
-1. One this is done, the SearchItems are converted to official SearchDocument-objects and handed over to DNN
+1. One this is done, the SearchItems are converted to official SearchDocument-objects and handed over to Dnn

 ## Read also